 The Graduate School

-Mr. Gene Nichol will present the 2018 Research & Scholarship Celebration Keynote Address.
-Mr. Nichol will be presenting his speech titled, Engaged Scholarship at Public Universities.
+Mr. Gene Nichol provided the 2018 Research & Scholarship Celebration Keynote Address.
+Mr. Nichol presented his speech titled, Engaged Scholarship at Public Universities.

 Gene Nichol is Boyd Tinsley distinguished professor at the University of North Carolina.
 He was director of the UNC Poverty Center (2008-2015) until it was closed by the Board of Governors for publishing articles critical of the governor and General Assembly.
 Since 2015, his research has been supported by the N.C.
 Poverty Research Fund.